cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ### Motivation

-WASM based light clients are decoupled from SDK source code, which enables one to upgrade existing light client or add support for other blockchain without modifying SDK source code.
+WASM-based light clients are decoupled from SDK source code, which enables one to upgrade an existing light client or add support for other blockchain without modifying SDK source code.

 ### Definitions